dbt-labs/docs.getdbt.com/website/docs/sql-function-glossary/sql-aggregate-functions/sql-max.md

 ---
 id: sql-max
 title: SQL MAX
 description: The SQL MAX aggregate function allows you to compute the maximum value from a column.
-This kind of measure is useful for understanding the distribution of column values, determining the most recent timestamps of key events, and creating booleans from CASE WHEN statements.
 ---

 <head>